A223D/ESP32DetaGuides/README.md

 This tutorial focuses on using an ESP32/ESP8266 to interface with a Deta Base instance.
 Deta Base is online NoSQL database, which is free to use and unlimited.
 These qualities make it perfect for experimental projects and hackathons.

-By the end of this tutorial, you will be able to able to perform CRUD(Create, Read, Update, Delete) and query operations in a Deta Base instance using an ESP32.
+By the end of this tutorial, you will be able to perform CRUD(Create, Read, Update, Delete) and query operations in a Deta Base instance using an ESP32.

 If you already have a Deta Base instance set up with a Project name, Project Key(aka API key), and Base name in hand, skip the Deta Base setup section and proceed to the Arduino section.